Visiting The Kennedy Space Center

 Astronaut Memorial

-Take time to reflect at the moving Astronaut Memorial, a tribute to those that made the ultimate sacrifice in space exploration.
+Take time to reflect at the moving Astronaut Memorial, a tribute to those who made the ultimate sacrifice in space exploration.
 Known as the Space Mirror Memorial, it is located just behind the IMAX Theater.

 Children's Play Dome

 If the kids still have energy to burn, then a visit to the Children's Play Dome is in order.
 It's a unique space-themed playground designed for young explorers.
-There is something for everyone at the Kennedy Space Center.
-It is well worth the short drive to the Space Coast if you are planning a vacation in Central Florida.

 What attractions are near the Kennedy Space Center?